Rokutann/nalist.el/README.md

 Return the value of KEY in NALIST if found with TESTFN, otherwise DEFAULT.

-On Emacs 25, the value of TESTFN is fiexed to ‘eq’.
-On Emacs 26, the key lookup is done with TESTFN if non-nil, otherwiser with ‘eq’.
+The key lookup is done with TESTFN if non-nil, otherwiser with ‘eq’.

 (fn KEY NALIST &key DEFAULT (TESTFN 'eq))